jamesread/EMEA-SA2-Training/spcContainers.md

 journalctl
 ```

-If you want to use rsyslog on your host, you need to install the rsyslog SPC container.
+If you want to use rsyslog on your host, you need to install the rsyslog SPC.

 ###Using rsyslog